ArmanyaDalmia/Deployed-Flask-App/README.md

-The App is not currently live due to the costs associated with deploying using AWS services
+The API is not currently live due to the costs associated with deploying using AWS services

 # Deploying a Flask API